Psyop | EA, Apex Legends

 clean subdividing topology that would hold up even in super close

 preymaker | Energy Upgrade CA

 I built a stylized version of the lakebed of lake Oroville and a

 bridge, along with a miniature park built with the layout and tree

 types of a real park used in live action filming.

 The Mill | Nationwide Insurance

-I built the miniature insurance office, and sculpted a new outfit and hair for an existing figurine.
-I also provided masks for lighting/lookdev artists, and made frequent updates based on client notes.
+I did modeling/texturing and some lookdev on assets for a series of Nationwide ads.
+I created a miniature insurance office, a house and bedroom, a big warehouse, props, pigeons, and sculpted new outfits and hair for existing figurines.
+I provided textures and masks for lighting/lookdev artists, and made frequent updates based on client notes.

 The Mill | Illumina

-On this job with a tight schedule, I removed sections of CAD data and built clean subdividing geometry to replace it, but only for what was directly seen in the shots.
+On this job with a tight schedule, I removed sections of CAD data and built clean subdividing geometry to replace it, focusing my effort on only what was directly seen in the shots.